hashrocket/gatling/README.md

 MIX_ENV=prod
 ```

-Now for the initial deploy.
+For the initial deploy.
 Run `$ mix gatling.deploy {project_name}` and Gatling will do the following.
 - Create a `distillery` release and put all the parts in the right place
 - Find an open port, configure nginx to proxy to your app
 - Create an `init.d` file so your app will boot if/when your server restarts